 A beaming smile spread across Doctor Shuzenji's lips.
 "It's been a pleasure, young Gohan.
 You're a remarkable young man, especially considering what you've been through.
 I look forward to working with you in the very near future."

 With a wave, the doctor was gone, and Gohan was left alone.
 He walked aimlessly through his new apartment, not exactly sure how to feel.
 While he was satisfied with the layout of the place, something just felt… empty, and he couldn't place his finger on what, or why.
 He frowned, feeling an odd sensation well up in his chest, and sat down at his new computer.
-Maybe surfing the internet and trying to find out more about this world would make him feel better.
+Maybe surfing the internet and trying to find out more about this world would cheer him up.

 By the time it was eight in the evening, Gohan's eyes were getting droopy.
 He let out a wide yawn, figuring it was time to go to sleep, and shut down the computer.
 He rose from his chair and shuffled towards the closet, hoping to find some pyjamas.
 Doctor Shuzenji had told him there were enough clothes in there to last a while, so he hadn't felt the need to check earlier in the day.

-With another yawn, Gohan yanked open the door, only for his eyes to bulge, and whatever weariness he was feeling to evaporate in an instant.
+With another yawn, he yanked open the door, only for his eyes to bulge, and whatever weariness he was feeling to evaporate in an instant.
 His bottom lip quivered, and a shaky hand reached towards the object of his attention.

 It was his gi.

 The purple gi Piccolo had made for him, that he'd worn when he fought Cell, was resting on a coat hanger.
 It was frayed, tattered and in a dreadful state, but it was clean and still somewhat functional.
 Gohan had no idea his gi had been kept and preserved.
-Heck, he hadn't even thought about its whereabouts these past two days, having more pressing matters on his mind.
+Heck, he hadn't even thought about its whereabouts these past two days, having had more pressing matters on his mind.
 But now… seeing it in his new home, among other clothes that he now owned, made something within him snap.

 With trembling hands, Gohan took the damaged garment and placed it gently atop his mattress.
 He then knelt before his bed and stared at the outfit, remembering how he'd felt when Piccolo first materialised it over his body.